matt-dunleavy/stackmachine-go/README.md

 - Memory is organized as a flat array of 32-bit words
 - Instructions are encoded as 32-bit words

-See the [docs](./docs/) directory for detailed documentation on the architecture, instruction set, and compiler.
+See the [docs](./docs/) directory for more detailed documentation on the architecture, instruction set, and compiler.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## License